milky-way-labs/solana-trading-bot/README.md

 Note: When using snipe list filters below will be disabled.

+#### Auto-Blacklist Protection

+The bot includes an intelligent auto-blacklist system that learns from rug pulls:

+- **Automatic Detection**: When a token drops more than the configured threshold or is detected as a rug pull, the bot automatically adds its ticker/symbol to the blacklist.
+- **Dual Triggering**: Auto-blacklisting activates when:
+  1. The `SKIP_SELLING_IF_LOST_MORE_THAN` threshold is exceeded (immediate rug detection)
+  2. A token loses more than `AUTO_BLACKLIST_LOSS_THRESHOLD` percentage during sale
+- **Symbol-Based Protection**: Unlike address-based blacklists, this system blocks tokens by ticker/symbol, preventing scammers from reusing popular names with new contracts.
+- **Persistent Learning**: Auto-blacklisted tokens are saved to `storage/symbol-blacklist.txt` with timestamps and reasons for future reference.

 #### Filters

 - `FILTER_CHECK_INTERVAL` - Interval in milliseconds for checking if pool match the filters.